Emurasoft/emurasoft.github.io/en/dlg/regist/index.md

 the current version at Emurasoft Customer Center (https://support.emeditor.com/en/).

-## How to Register - Sign in (recommended for subscription users) radio button
+## How to Register - Sign in radio button

 You can sign in to Emurasoft Customer Center in EmEditor to register the product without entering a new registration key.